 - ✓

-Skill owners present a retrospective on their skill's performance
+Skill owners present a retrospective on the skill's performance against the original benchmark

 - ✓